delta-one/dell-xps-15-9570-debian-linux/README.md

 My battery initially showed a capacity of 87 Whr.
 Draining the battery completely until the computer shuts down automatically and then fully recharging it a couple of times (as [suggested by Dell](https://dell.to/2JJejor)) increased the capacity to 91.5 Whr.

 ### Touchpad
 The touchpad should work out of the box.
-Which one of the packages `xserver-xorg-input-libinput` and `xserver-xorg-input-synaptics` you need (or possibly both), might depend on your desktop environment.
-Configuring the touchpad also depends on your DE.
-In KDE Plasma the touchpad can be configured in the system-settings (mouse-click emulation, gestures, multitouch etc.).
+Depending on how much you want to configure your touchpad, you might need to install additional packages like xserver-xorg-input-multitouch` or xserver-xorg-input-synaptics`.

 ### Fn-keys
-This might again depend on your DE.
+This might depend on your desktop environment.
 In KDE Plasma the keys for volume, brightness, search and screen worked out of the box, whereas I had to configure the music-player keys in the settings.<br>
 **Tip:** `Fn+Insert` puts the computer in suspend-mode. `Fn+F7` turns off the screen and mutes the computer (though that option has to be activated in the BIOS).

 ### Fan control